-- · Walk or jog with a friend, not alone. - · Avoid isolated areas. - Use campus police escort services. - Know your limits on dates and communicate them to your partner. - Know your limits with alcohol and do not accept drinks from others. - Tell a friend where you are going and when you will return. - Carry a whistle or noise maker.
-Do not be afraid to scream if you need help. - Use a help phone or raise the hood and stay in your car if it breaks down.
-If people stop to assist, ask them to call the police. - Be aware of your surroundings.
+- · Walk or jog with a friend, not alone. - · Utilize well-lit areas and avoid isolated areas. - · Plan your jogging or walking route. - · Know your limits on dates and communicate them to your partner. - · Know your limits with alcohol and do not accept drinks f rom others. - Tell a friend where you are going and when you will return. - · Carry a whistle or noise maker.
+Do not be afraid to scream if you need help. - Call UPD Dispatch (601.266.4986), raise the hood, and stay in your car if it breaks down.
+If people stop to assist, ask them to call the police. - Be aware of your surroundings. - · Know the locations of code blue emergency phones.